·

 Updated at 1.05am GMT

-Dilshan returns, and restricts the batsmen to four runs.
-We’re in an interesting place here, with New Zealand with enough talent and enough wickets in hand still to be aiming for a tasty score, but they need to locate the accelerator pedal sometime soonish.
+31st over: Dilshan returns, and restricts the batsmen to four runs.
+We’re in an interesting place here, with

 Williamson hits the ball, quite hard, in the direction he intended, and is rewarded with four runs.